-When we eat a balanced diet we feel healthy, vibrant, and in a better mood.
+When you eat a balanced diet, you feel healthy, energized, and possibly even more positive.
 To achieve that, each meal needs to include essential nutrients.
-We know we’re supposed to eat fruits, vegetables, grains, beans, etc. But could a smoothie give us everything we need in a meal?
+We know we’re supposed to eat fruits, vegetables, grains, beans, etc. But can a smoothie replace a meal while still giving us all the nutrients we need?

-In this article we confirm that yes, it is possible and even beneficial to occasionally drink a smoothie to replace a meal.
-Additionally, we’ll give you some recipes for some delicious and nutritious meal-replacement smoothies to try that will also help you reach your optimal weight.
+In this article we confirm that, yes, it’s possible and even beneficial for you to have a smoothie replace a meal once in a while.
+Additionally, we’ll give you some delicious recipes that prove that a it’s possible to have a smoothie replace a meal.
+Even further, these smoothies are good for weight loss, so they might also help you reach your optimal weight.

 Benefits of smoothies

-In general, when we talk about smoothies we usually think of sweet dairy-based shakes (yogurt, milk, ice cream), which are high in calories and unhealthy.
-But a smoothie simply means that we decide to blend a group of foods together in a blender, and in this article we’re going to be surprised by the variety of ingredients we’re able to use.
+In general, when we talk about smoothies, we usually think of sweet dairy-based shakes (yogurt, milk, ice cream), which are high in calories and unhealthy.
+But a smoothie simply involves blending a group of foods together in a blender.
+You might be surprised by the variety of ingredients we present you in this article.
 Up next, we’ll explain some of the benefits of drinking these meal-replacement smoothies on a regular basis:

 - They are easy to digest, which is especially beneficial for people who eat too fast or without chewing enough

-- They prevent or improve constipation due to a high fiber content
+- The smoothies we present you here prevent or improve constipation due to their high fiber content.

-- They are a beauty aid, thanks to their vitamin and mineral content
+- They’re good for cosmetic purposes, thanks to their vitamin and mineral content.

-- They are ideal for drinking before physical or mental exercise
+- These are ideal for drinking before physical or mental exercise.

 What should a balanced diet contain?

-To keep our appetite satisfied and suppress hunger soon after eating, we need to provide our bodies the necessary amounts of nutrients in each meal.
+To keep your appetite satisfied and suppress hunger soon after eating, you need to provide your body with the necessary amounts of nutrients in each meal.
 The following foods should be included in smoothies:

-- Vegetables: raw and dried fruits, leafy greens
+- Fruits and vegetables: raw and dried fruits, leafy greens

-- Proteins: in this case of vegetable origin: nuts, cereals, avocados
+- Proteins: in this case, they will be of vegetable origin: nuts, cereals, avocados

 - Healthy fats: oils of first cold press, nuts, avocados

-Every smoothie we make should contain, to a greater or lesser extent, one of the ingredients from each of these categories, which we can adapt to our needs, age, weight, daily routine, and the time of day.
+Every smoothie you make should contain, to a greater or lesser extent, one of the ingredients from each of these categories.
+You can further adapt this list to your particular needs in terms of age, weight, daily routine, and the time of day.

-Below are some different ways to combine ingredients into a smoothie.
+Below are some different ways to combine these ingredients into a smoothie.